Why should I consult instructions from outside my circuit?

 A topic treated in a cursory manner in your circuit might be the subject of an extended, well-reasoned annotation in another circuit, and suggest a claim or defense that had not occurred to you.

 You won't know until you have looked at every circuit.
-That's why they are all collected here in a common index.
+That's why they are

-When we do these updates, we email jury instruction alerts to anyone who has
+jury instruction blog, and email jury instruction alerts to anyone who has

 signed up for them.
 This is a free service, and that list is not used for any other purpose.
-Folks on that email list will get immediate detailed descriptions of changes or additions to state or federal pattern jury instructions.

-Note that subscription sites like Westlaw and Lexis are much more casual about updates; they can take months (sometimes over a year) to post new or modified
+Note that subscription sites like Westlaw and Lexis are much more casual about updates; they can take months (sometimes over a year) to post new or modified federal instructions.

 No matter which service you use, it is good practice to double check the official sites

 (conveniently linked here) before citing a pattern instruction.